 To learn more or apply for any positions on your results list, simply click on an underlined job title.
 You’ll go directly to the job posting or hiring company’s website; please note that you will no longer be on CareerOneStop and you may be asked to register in order to apply for a position.
 Learn more about applying at What are job banks?

-How can I narrow my job search results?
+How can I narrow my list of job search results?

 Filter by location.
 You can also narrow your results by clicking on any location in this list.
 You’ll see only job listings for that location.
 Click “undo” to go back to the full list.

-Narrow by date posted.
-Your job search results list includes all active job postings.
-Use the list under “Date Posted” to filter the job listings by date—for instance click 1 Day Back if you only want to see jobs posted in the past day.
+Filter by date posted.
+Use this list to filter the job listings by date—for instance click “1 Day Back” if you only want to see jobs posted in the past day.
 Click “undo” to go back to the full list.

-Where does all of the the information in this tool come from?
+Where does the information in this tool come from?